pingcap/docs-tidb-operator/en/restore-data-using-tidb-lightning.md

         [Create an IAM role](https://docs.aws.amazon.com/eks/latest/userguide/create-service-account-iam-policy-and-role.html).
 Grant the `AmazonS3FullAccess` permission to the role, and edit `Trust relationships` of the role.

-    3. Bind IAM to the ServiceAccount resources:
+    3. Associate IAM with the ServiceAccount resources:

         {{< copyable "shell-regular" >}}